Venice: Expansion

-Situated on the Adriatic Sea, Venice had always traded extensively with the Byzantine Empire and the Middle East.
+Situated on the Adriatic Sea, Venice had always enjoyed a strong trade relationship with the Byzantine Empire and the Middle East.
 By the late 13th century, Venice was the most prosperous city in all of Europe.
 At the peak of its power and wealth, it had 36,000 sailors operating 3,300 ships, dominating Mediterranean commerce.
 Venice's leading families vied with each other to build the grandest palaces and to support the work of the greatest and most talented artists.
 The city was governed by the Great Council, which was made up of members of the noble families of Venice.
-The Great Council appointed all public officials, and elected a Senate of 200 to 300 individuals.
-Since this group was too large for efficient administration, a Council of Ten (also called the Ducal Council, or the Signoria), controlled much of the administration of the city.
-One member of the great council was elected "doge", or duke, to be the chief executive; he would usually hold the title until his death, although several Doges were forced, by pressure from their oligarchical peers, to resign and retire into monastic seclusion, when they were felt to have been discredited by political failure.
+The Great Council appointed all public officials, and elected a Senate of 200300 individuals.
+Since this group was too large for efficient administration, a Council of Ten (also called the Ducal Council, or the Signoria), controlled much of the city administration.
+One member of the great council was elected "doge", or duke, to be the chief executive; he would usually hold the title until his death, although several doges were pressured by their oligarchical peers to resign and retire into monastic seclusion, when they were felt to have been discredited by political failure.